 We also believe the spin-off will foster better understanding by public stockholders, analysts and other stakeholders about how the application of Ensign's core operating principles to these lines of business has the ability to produce extraordinary results.
 More education about and visibility into these uniquely situated operations will create a better understanding of the value we believe remains somewhat hidden and overshadowed by the market's perception of the skilled nursing industry at large, despite Ensign's successful history of outperforming industry peers in many key metrics.
-We also will be well positioned amongst publicly traded peers in the post-acute care marketplace because the relative size of our portfolio company's results in payor mix well diversified between government and private sources.
+We also will be well positioned amongst publicly-traded peers in the post-acute care marketplace because of a well-diversified payor mix between government, third-party and private sources.